Skip to content

 Cawdor Castle operates timed entry slots for groups.
 There may be more than 2 coaches from the ship taking this shore excursion.
 If that’s the case the entry is usually staggered to avoid overwhelming the castle and causing long queues.

 Some itineraries include a brief stop at Culloden Battlefield.
-This may be done before or after Cawdor Castle depending on how many coaches are going.
+This may be done before or after Cawdor Castle depending on how many coaches are going on this tour.

 The longest travel time to Cawdor Castle is around 1 hour and 15 minutes if going via Culloden, plus the time spent at Culloden Battlefield which can be anything from 15 minutes to 30 minutes.